waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Step 3: Sweep remaining island floor tiles.
 [DONE]
 - Result: Full sweep of island clearing (Rows 14-17) failed to trigger Suicune.
 - Step 4: Explore western mainland path at (1, 8)-(3, 10).
 [DONE]
-- Result: No trigger found on western floor tiles.
+- Result: No trigger found on western floor tiles (Turn 17837).
-- Step 5: Check Pokedex to confirm Suicune's current location.
+- Step 5: Confirm Suicune's location in Pokedex AREA map.
 [In Progress]
 - Hypothesis 30: Trigger is on the upper ledges of Route 42, accessible only via Mt.
-Mortar (10, 5) or (28, 9) back-exits.
+Mortar.
-- Hypothesis 31: Trigger is in the southern water or requires approaching the island perimeter from the water.
+- Hypothesis 31: Trigger is in the water (Row 12-13) or southern island edge.

 # Tile Mechanics (Global)
 - FLOOR: Traversable.